Tor Tiv wants compensation for 2001 Zaki Biam invasion — Nigeria Today

 Tor Tiv wants compensation for 2001 Zaki Biam invasion

+Ayatse made the request on Friday at his Palace in Gboko while receiving the corpse of a former Chief of Army Staff, retired Lt -Gen. Victor Malu.

+Malu served as Nigeria’s Chief of Army Staff between 1999-2001 and had held several positions, including ECOMOG Chief in Liberia.

-Mr. Malu, who was 70 years old, died on October 9 in Cairo.
+Malu, who was 70 years, died on Oct.
+9,2017 in Cairo where he had gone for medical treatment.

+The monarch expressed regret that the destruction of the village affected the late general’s country home, stressing that the compensation would be in his honour.

+Ayatse recalled the many sacrifices of Malu to the country, pointing out that he served the country meritoriously through the military in several war theaters across the world.

+Nuhu was in company of top military personnel and the Tor Sankera, Abu King Shuluwa, and other paramount rulers in Tivland.

+Malu will be buried ion Saturday, Oct.28, at his country home, Tse Adoor compound, in Tongov kindred of Katsina -Ala Local Government.
+(NAN)

-The post Tor Tiv wants compensation for 2001 Zaki Biam invasion appeared first on Premium Times Nigeria.
+The post Tor Tiv wants compensation for 2001 Zaki Biam invasion appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to shareGet thousands of free final year project topics and materials sorted by subject to help with your research